walkman1915/excel-competencies-tracking/README.md

 - __UserIdEvaluator__: (String, Required) The identification number of the user evaluating.
 Must not be a student.

 - __EvaluationScore__: (String, Required)  The numeric score that user received in the evalutation.
-View [Evaluation Score Table]()for a list of qualitative and competency speficic descriptions of these scores.
+View [Evaluation Score Table]() for a list of qualitative and competency speficic descriptions of these scores.

 - __Comments__: (String, Optional)  Additional comments made by evaluator.